 2017 General Election Manifesto for Creative Industries Federation

-Creative With the country going to the polls on June 8, the Creative Industries Federation - the national organisation for the creative industries, cultural education and arts - produced its own general election manifesto.
+Creative careers With the country going to the polls on June 8, the Creative Industries Federation - the national organisation for the creative industries, cultural education and arts - produced its own general election manifesto.

 The general election provides an important opportunity to focus on what the country needs to do for the future.